lkodinsson/MARS/Basic/PHB.md

 ### Contacts (RES)

-Somtimes you just know someone who can get what you need done, and if you don't, maybe you know how to find one.
+Sometimes you just know someone who can get what you need done, and if you don't, maybe you know how to find one.
 In a city or town there's always that somebody.
 This skill can be used to find people in urban areas where tracking them with perception can't get the job done.
 It is likely that this task may involve bribes or threats.
+This skill can also be used to determine if you already have an existing rapport with newly introduced non-player characters.

 ### Knowledge (INT)